SaiyanGonzalez01/Minecraft-Alpha-S-SP/README.md

 # How to decompile older Minecraft versions
 To decompile older Minecraft versions you can use RetroMCP!

-RetroMCP is a rewrite of MCP that adds support for many different older versions of Minecraft that were supported by MCP.
+RetroMCP is a rewrite of MCP that adds support for many different older versions of Minecraft that were never supported by MCP.
 To get started head over to the [RetroMCP GitHub](https://github.com/MCPHackers/RetroMCP-Java/releases) and download the latest release.
 Make sure you have Java 8 (or higher) installed in order to run and decompile Minecraft versions.

 # Code used within this project